 - Guided tour of Didrichsen Art Museum

-This morning we visit the Museum of Contemporary Art Kiasma, designed by the American architect Steven Holl.
+This morning we take a guided architectural tour of the Museum of Contemporary Art Kiasma, designed by the American architect Steven Holl.
 The museum, highly controversial at the time of its design in 1998, exhibits the contemporary art collection of the Finnish National Gallery.

-We then take a guided tour of the Didrichsen Art Museum.
+This afternoon we take a guided tour of the Didrichsen Art Museum.
 Located on Kuusisaari island in Helsinki, the Didrichsen Art Museum is a unique combination of an art museum and a private villa by the seaside.
 Villa Didrichsen was designed by Viljo Revell, who worked as Alvar Aalto’s assistant in the world exhibition in Paris and whose influences included the well-known modernist architect, Swiss-French Le Corbusier.
+We then return to our hotel and have the evening at leisure.
+(Overnight Helsinki) B

 Day 14: Monday 14 September, Depart Helsinki